Skip to Content

 network:

 This configuration file contains the actual network options.
-Each entry corresponds to a possible value of the switch_key specified in network_config.
+Each entry corresponds to a possible value of the offers returned by the selector specified in the network_config.
 It includes parameters such as numberoffers, subcampaign, channel, campaign, in_params, value, userid, url, and customer.

 Example: